Facts/Details

 1. Chairman – Tom Harkin

-2. Committee is ensuring our country’s workforce is prepared to meet the challenges of the 21st Century
+2. Committee is ensuring our country’s workforce is prepared to meet the challenges of the 21st Century3.
+Committee has primary jurisdiction over private retirement plans and the Pension Benefit Guaranty Corporation

 Agriculture, Nutrition, and Forestry